OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 If your application targets an Android version lower than Android 7.0 Nougat (SDK version 24), the Android Security Configuration is not available, and you need to implement certificate pinning manually.

-!!! warning "Implementing Certificate Pinning Manally"
+!!! warning "Implementing Certificate Pinning Manually"
     Implementing certificate pinning manually has a high risk of adding functionality to your application that makes the app even less secure.
-If you are adding this manally take extreme care of implementing this correctly.
+If you are adding this manually take extreme care of implementing this correctly.

 Applications that use third-party networking libraries may utilize the libraries' certificate pinning functionality.
 For example, [okhttp](https://square.github.io/okhttp/features/https/#certificate-pinning-kt-java) can be set up with the `CertificatePinner` as follows: